Ardillo/ardrone_interface/README.md

 * `+`	:increase sensibility
 * `m`   :toggle between manual_flightmode and autonomous_flightmode

-Autonomous_flightmode:
+## Autonomous_flightmode:

-When changed to autonomous flying the interface wil try to steer the ARdrone in a manner that the object that you're will stay in the gray rectangle.
+When changed to autonomous flying the interface wil try to steer the ARdrone in a manner that the object, the one you are tracking, will stay in the gray rectangle.

-!!
+### !!
 Warning !!
 This is work in progress and at the moment not all dimensions and steering commands are implemented.